cfpb/consumerfinance.gov/README.md

 ### Outputting indexed content in a Sheer template

 Most of our content is indexed from the API output of our WordPress back end.
-(We used to use WordPress to serve the front end of the site, but going forward, it will simply be a content editing and storage system.)
 This happens when the `sheer index` command is run.
+(WordPress was previously used to serve the site front-end, but going forward, it will only be used as a content editing and storage system.)

 If your content isn't being indexed yet, see "Setting up a new WordPress post type and processing it with Sheer" on the flapjack/Getting-started-with-Flapjack